The Ultimate Guide to Worms in Pets

 Treating Cats and Dogs for Worms

 No matter how well-trained or behaved your pet is, they still have a mind of their own.
-Cats are always going to have the instinct to hunt, and dogs have the tendency to eat or roll in gross things.
-This means the chance of your pet getting one of these common internal parasites is quite high, so knowing how to treat them is essential.
+The odds are your pet will pick up at least one of these parasites during their lifetime, so knowing how to treat and prevent infections is crucial.

-There are a wide variety of pet wormers available on the market, from powders and chewable tablets to spot-on treatments and even oral suspensions.
-What worming treatment is best for your pet will depend on their species, lifestyle, and temperament.
-For example, it’s far easier to use a spot-on treatment when worming your cat as they tend to be fussier and harder to administer tablets to.
-Dogs, however, can usually be tricked with a nice slice of ham or their favourite treat.
+There is a wide variety of pet wormers available, from powders and chewable tablets to spot-on treatments and even oral suspensions.
+The best worming treatment for your pet depends on their species, lifestyle, and temperament.

 - Piperazine - Effective against two types of roundworms in cats and dogs.